John Barnes: Liverpool

 Barnes continued to play regularly for Liverpool and England into the 1990s.
-In 1990–91 he scored 16 league goals.
-Arsenal were league champions in the season of Kenny Dalglish's resignation and his replacement by Graeme Souness as manager.
+In the 1990–91 season, he scored 16 league goals.
+Arsenal were league champions in the season of Dalglish's resignation and his replacement by Graeme Souness as manager.
 Liverpool had qualified for the 1991–92 UEFA Cup, being readmitted to European competitions a year after the ban on all other English clubs in European competitions since the Heysel disaster in 1985 had been lifted.
 This was the first time Barnes had played in European competitions since Watford's 1983–84 UEFA Cup campaign.
 However, Barnes missed most of the 1991–92 season due to a succession of injuries and played just 12 league games, scoring once, as Liverpool finished sixth in the league – their lowest finish in two decades and the first time since 1981 that they had failed to finish champions or runners-up.
-Liverpool won the 1992 FA Cup Final but Barnes missed the game through injury.
+Liverpool won the 1992 FA Cup final, but Barnes missed the game through injury.
 The next month in June he was injured playing for England in Helsinki in a warm up game before Euro 92.
 Barnes was out injured for five months.
 He never recovered his explosive burst of speed that had been a key element of his play.
 He was now past his playing peak.

-Barnes and several other senior players had frosty relationships with Souness during this period as the manager tried to impose new methods quickly.
+Barnes and several other senior players had a strained relationship with Souness as the manager tried to impose new methods quickly.
 Many senior pros resented his hard discipline approach as well as the increased pressure in training.
 Barnes also once had to make a public apology to Souness after he gave an interview criticising the tactics employed by the manager before an important match.
 Young teammate Robbie Fowler also said in his autobiography that Souness felt at the time Barnes was past his best, but in Fowler's (and others') opinion he still had a lot to offer and was still one of the most talented players at the club.

 Souness later stated in his autobiography that Barnes, due to his injuries, was now taking a "less demanding" central midfield playmaker's role as opposed to a goalscoring winger.
 Despite the effects of the injuries, Barnes was still regarded as one of the club and country's best players and Souness noted that Barnes "Retained his quality on the ball, using it well and rarely losing possession".
-Mark Walters who had played for Souness at Glasgow Rangers had been purchased as cover/competition for Barnes but failed to displace him.
+Mark Walters, who had played for Souness at Rangers, had been purchased as cover/competition for Barnes but failed to displace him.